paolocrosetto/A-choice-process-explanation-of-the-attraction-effect-data/README.md

 -   `rstan` and `cmdstanr` -- for Bayesian modeling and inference.

+-   `cmdstanr`must be installed from https://github.com/stan-dev/cmdstanr as explained at     https://mc-stan.org/r-packages/

 -   `posterior` and `bayesplot` -- for posterior analysis and plotting results

 -   other necessary libraries are loaded in the file `MLBAR_LOADING_LIBRARIES.Rmd`